While we had hoped conditions would improve, we have received few nominations.

-Each year Historic Kansas City presents the Preservation Awards to a select group of individuals, organizations and businesses for projects from throughout the Kansas City area which exemplify outstanding achievement in the field of historic preservation.
-The awards honor projects involving the preservation or protection of historic resources including the restoration, rehabilitation and/or adaptive reuse of historic properties; sympathetic new additions to historic buildings; or education, documentation and advocacy work on behalf of preservation of our heritage.
+Each year Historic Kansas City presents the Preservation Awards to a select group of individuals, organizations, and businesses for projects from throughout the Kansas City area which exemplify outstanding achievement in the field of historic preservation.
+The awards honor projects involving the preservation or protection of historic resources including the restoration, rehabilitation, and/or adaptive reuse of historic properties; sympathetic new additions to historic buildings; or education, documentation, and advocacy work on behalf of the preservation of our heritage.

-Nominations for the 2020 Preservation Awards opened January 11, 2021 and will be accepted through March 31, 2021 11:59 pm local time.
+Nominations for the 2021 Preservation Awards opened on January 7, 2022, and will be accepted through May 13, 2022, at 11:59 pm local time.
 See each award category below for more information.

 - Category 1 Best Adaptive Re-Use: Awarded to a project that is an exemplary example of a creative, innovative and appropriate re-use of a historic structure.
 The current use of the building must differ from its historical use.